 As Chief Justice Rugege retires, I was worried about our judiciary.
 Justice Ngagi will not be alone there though.
 I could not name them all here, but some are worth mentioning: Like Justice Karimunda, Justice Gakwaya and Justice Gatete, or even Justice Gatwaza at the High Court.
 There is nothing you can give these judges to corrupt them; there is nothing you can threaten them with to coerce them.
 If any of them presides over your case, you can be sure that you will be vindicated.
 These are Judges that make me believe in and be proud of our profession.
 There are still many things to improve, but my faith is regained in our judicial system.

 I know in the life of a country there are many complex issues to grapple with; The truth, not being the only value to be considered.
 But ultimately that is what always prevails: The truth.

 Many things have been written about Rwanda’s post-genocide recovery.
 Not much is written about our life in exile, and how in the face of poverty and oppression, Rwandans kept their dignity.

 I know that we can’t get it wrong now because I know what Rwandans are capable of.
-I saw them at their week point, and I cant see how they will fail in their moment of strength.
+I saw them at their weak point, and I can’t see how they will fail in their moment of strength.